NordThing/BCN3D-Moveo/README.md

 #STL

-Started to put the right orientation of the part to print.
+Put the right orientation of the part to print and also included if support is needed or not.
-Also uploaded new parts that replace the old parts - the new parts are marked NordThing.
+New parts marked as Nordthing in the end of the files - the original files is still in the folder - with the original name.

 ## BCN3D MOVEO - ORIGINAL BELOW THIS LINE